-Good News in History, February 19 - Good News Network
+Won’t You Be My Neighbor?
+50 Years Ago Today, Mister Roger’s Neighborhood Aired its First Show

+- The phonograph was patented by Thomas Edison* Footnote: Did you know Thomas Jefferson believed all of society should benefit from technology, so he never patented any of his numerous inventions?
+(1878)

+- Betty Friedan’s The Feminine Mystique was published, relaunching the Feminist Movement in the United States and causing women’s organizations and consciousness-raising groups to spread (1963)

-31 years ago today, the Soviets launched the world’s biggest space station, “Mir”, and with it, a new phase in space exploration.
-Mir, which means both peace and world in Russian, would provide the home base for a permanently manned international complex orbiting the Earth– and was occupied for 10 of its 15 years in orbit.
-(1986)
+Also on this day, in 1986, the Soviets launched the space station Mir, and with it, a new phase in space exploration.
+Mir, which means both peace and world in Russian, would provide the home base for a permanently manned international complex orbiting the Earth– and was occupied for 10 years of its 15 in orbit.

 Launched on this day was the first part of the orbiting laboratory–the main module that included the crew quarters, with airlocks for docking and more.
 In later years, new modules would be added to expand the Mir space station, including a US-built space shuttle docking port in the mid 1990s.